-This season we have a very good stock of English Hardwood Logs, all of which have been air seasoned well, in the outside yard.
+This season we have a very good stock of English Hardwood Logs, all of which finish their seasoning in our new Wood-Fired-Kiln to bring the moisture level to under 20%.
+Prior to the Kiln Drying, they have been air seasoned as well, in the outside yard.
 Once cut and processed into firewood, they're crated into vented metal 1m square 'stillages' and stacked indoors, three high

 I've seen various prodution methods elsewhere; with huge tipper-truck type silos of logs, piled into firewood mountains.
 It's impressive volume wise, but it doesn't get much airflow, even when a huge mechanical shovel turns them over regularly.
 It's also a lot of ineffecient moving of stock, for little gain 'seasoning' wise